litestar-org/litestar/docs/usage/applications.rst

 When using this pattern you can specify the class to use for the state object.
 This type is not merely for type checkers, rather Litestar will instantiate a new ``state`` instance based on the type you set there.
-This allows users to use custom classes for :class:`~.datastructures.state.State`, e.g.:
+This allows users to use custom classes for :class:`~.datastructures.state.State`.

 While this is very powerful, it might encourage users to follow anti-patterns: it is important to emphasize that using state can lead to code that is hard to reason about and bugs that are difficult to understand, due to changes in